pogo61/Google-Sheets-API-Hook/README.md

   - make sure select the migrations.properties file
   - click Okay to start the importation of the hook.
 - this will create a Google Sheets API Hook Organisation with the requisite artefacts needed to run the API.
-- you can us the API as is calling http://"URL of the Listener of your ND"/sheets_hook, or you can create an API in CM and expost it.
+- you can use the API as is calling http://"URL of the Listener of your ND"/sheets_hook, or you can create an API in CM and expost it.
     - if you chose to create an API in CM, you must create a Service in your CM tenant which is a Virtual Service of the Google_Sheets_API VS that was created by the import.
 Then Go to CM and create a API from an existing Service.

 #### Verify Import